ByzantineFailure/pico-wifi/README.md

 * Get `ifconfig` parameters for AP mode working.
 Setting a consistent IP is important
   * Blocked on https://github.com/micropython/micropython/issues/17401
-* Prettify the credentials page.
-Basic CSS will go a long way
-* Expose the last connection error to the user on the credentials page
-* Document expectations such as "The AP will disconnect" on the user page
 * Write up a guide on how to use `asyncio` to multithread this
 * Any kind of testing.
 At all.

 ## Author's Notes